Please also see my All-Time World Cup Team Index.

 -- Lippi only had two starting goalkeepers while at Juventus so the third keeper selection was difficult to select.
 Michelangelo Rampulla was a long-term backup keeper who was a part of many winning teams in Turin.
 He also followed Lippi as his coaching staff after he retired from playing.
 I took him based upon his relationship with Lippi.

 -- Ciro Ferrara followed Lippi from Napoli to Juventus.
+He was also one of Lippi's best defenders.

 -- Roberto Baggio spent one season playing with Lippi and Lippi started to phrase out Baggio.
 The pair would later reunite at Inter Milan.
 I only put him on the Honorable Mention.